reduxjs/redux/docs/tutorials/essentials/part-7-rtk-query-basics.md

 Conceptually, `<PostsList>` is still doing all the same work it was before, but we were able to replace the multiple `useSelector` calls and the `useEffect` dispatch with a single call to `useGetPostsQuery()`.

-Each generated query hook returns an object containing several fields, including:
+Each generated query hook returns a "result" object containing several fields, including:

 - `data`: the actual response contents from the server. **This field will be `undefined` until the response is received**.
-- `isLoading`: a boolean indicating if the hook is currently making the _first_ request to the server for this data
+- `isLoading`: a boolean indicating if this hook is currently making the _first_ request to the server.
+(Note that if the parameters change to request different data, `isLoading` will remain false.)
 - `isFetching`: a boolean indicating if the hook is currently making _any_ request to the server
 - `isSuccess`: a boolean indicating if the hook has made a successful request and has cached data available (ie, `data` should be defined now)
 - `isError`: a boolean indicating if the last request had an error
 - `error`: a serialized error object

-Typically, you'll want to destructure fields from the result object, and possibly rename `data` to a more specific variable like `posts` to describe what it contains.
+It's common to destructure fields from the result object, and possibly rename `data` to a more specific variable like `posts` to describe what it contains.
 We can then use the status booleans and the `data/error` fields to render the UI that we want.
+However, if you're using TypeScript, you may need to keep the original object as-is and refer to flags as `result.isSuccess` in your conditional checks, so that TS can correctly infer that `data` is valid.

 Previously, we were selecting a list of post IDs from the store, passing a post ID to each `<PostExcerpt>` component, and selecting each individual `Post` object from the store separately.
 Since the `posts` array already has all of the post objects, we've switched back to passing the post objects themselves down as props.